do-magic/dx-stack/packages/skaffold/README.md

 ## Infrastructure (`infra.yaml`)

-`skaffold/infra.yaml` (and anything under `skaffold/infra/`) is entirely hand-maintained, for components meant to outlive any single dev session — a namespace today, potentially a database with a persistent volume later.
+`skaffold/infra.yaml` (and anything under `skaffold/infra/`) is entirely hand-maintained, for components meant to outlive any single dev session.
+One of this project's explicit goals is running an app's supporting infrastructure — databases with persistent volumes, an OpenTelemetry collector/observability stack, message brokers, anything else a real deployment depends on — right alongside the apps themselves in the same local cluster; `infra.yaml` is where that lives.
+Right now it only declares the `infra` namespace those components will eventually sit in.

 It's deliberately **not** `requires`-loaded by the generated `skaffold/skaffold.yaml`: `skaffold dev` tears down everything it deployed when it exits, and bundling infra into that same lifecycle would mean losing